-ESLint: Setting Up from Start to Finish
+ESLint: Setting Up From Start to Finish

 In this article, I'll discuss ESLint, the tool that ensures your JavaScript code remains consistent and clean.
 I'll guide you through setting it up, customizing its behavior, and integrating it with Prettier and VS Code.